 Production activity, operating costs and capital requirements

-Life-of-mine operating and capital cost assumptions were based on the Company's latest budget and life of mine plans for operating mines adjusted for inflation.
+For the 2023 impairment assessment performed, life-of-mine operating and capital cost assumptions were based on the Company's latest budget and life of mine plans for operating mines adjusted for inflation.

 8. Accounts payable and accrued liabilities